dunnkers/fseval/paper.md

 would be to compare the dataset ground-truth feature importances to the estimated importances, which information would be available when using *synthetic* datasets.

-# Quality Assurance

-To ensure the library meets the desired quality standards, the following measures were taken.

-**Test suite**.
-Individual modules are covered using unit tests, and workflows are covered using integration tests.
-To ensure classification-, regression-, and multi-output scenarios are all supported, the pipeline is tested with estimators and datasets of many types.

-**Continuous Integration** (CI).
-On every commit, besides running the test suite, a set of quality assurance steps are undertaken.
-The code is type-checked, linted, formatted and run through a continuous code security analysis.
-The CI pipeline is executed on multiple Python versions and all major OS platforms.

-**Documentation**.
-The docs are built using Docusaurus, allowing us to make the documentation more interactive than what would normally be possible with in-code documentation docstrings.
-The docs contain quick start examples, images, and an API reference.

 # Conclusion and Future Work